 But Rick did more than just coach.
 He was running the local soccer league, training the coaches and contributing to the leagues in baseball and basketball through his volunteered years.
 “Each season, you see the kids’ progress.
 It’s great to see them develop,” he smiled.

 On a Personal Note

 Today Rick lives in sunny FL, after moving from Massachusetts.
-He moved south to stay close to his ailing in-laws but discovered “Resort living doesn’t suck.
+He moved south to stay close to his family but discovered “Resort living doesn’t suck.
 Even the traffic isn’t bad.
-And my golf game is getting better — I moved next to a golf pro.”
+And my golf game is getting better — I moved next door to a golf pro.”

-Rick has been married to Kerry for 30 years; she’s an associate publisher / Director of Sales for Solid State Technology, a semiconductor electronics journal.
-They have two grown-up kids working in IT, one on an internship with a “green energy” company and the other working in Chicago.
+Rick has been married to Kerry for over 30 years; she’s an associate publisher / Director of Sales for Solid State Technology, a semiconductor electronics journal.
+They have two grown-up kids working in the IT industry.
 Right now, they’re pet-free which makes travel a little easier.
 And travel they will.

-“We’re on the European bug; we’ve done Ireland and Italy recently, and we’re planning a Portugal and Spain trip.
+“We’re on the European bug; we’ve done Ireland and Italy recently, and plan to visit more countries.
 Plus, we love to do wineries,” Rick said.
 “You’re always in a beautiful place, the grounds and buildings are spectacular, and the wine of course.
 It’s a combination I really enjoy.”
-Coming up soon: for their 30th wedding anniversary, he’s planning a glamorous trip to The Boulders in Scottsdale, AZ.
-“Love to get back to the desert”, he noted.